MikeKovarik/exifr/README.md

 #### Named exports vs default export

-Exifr exports both named exports and a default export object containing all the named exports.
+Exifr exports both named exports and a default export - object containing all the named exports.

-This is again due to tooling.
-You can use `import * as exifr from 'exifr'` if your tool or env allows it, but `import exifr from 'exifr'` is recommended and used in examples for simplicity.
+You can use `import * as exifr from 'exifr'` as well as `import exifr from 'exifr'` (recommended).

 ## Examples